 Evaluation: End semester examination - 40 marks, 05 questions to be answered out of 08 questions carrying 08 marks of each.
+Internal Assessment - 10 marks.

 Space Science -II Astrophysics

 Course Objectives: The main objective of this advanced course is to study astrophysics as an application of general relativity which was taught in its earlier course Space Science -I. Course Specific Outcomes: After completion of this course a student would have